puli/repository/docs/working-with-resources.rst

 Further Reading
 ---------------

-* :doc:`repository-configuration` teaches you more about the configuration of your repository.
+* :doc:`mapping-resources` teaches you more about the configuration of your repository.
 * :doc:`repositories` explains how to manage resource repositories manually.